 How Can I Prevent a Chlamydia Infection?

 The best way to prevent Chlamydia is to engage in continual protective measures.
 Only engage in activities where a condom is being used.
 Never have unprotected love-making.
 You want to be sure to go to the doctor every year for your annual pap smear and be tested for all STDs at that time.
 Most importantly, only enter into a personal relationship with a partner responsibly.
-The more responsible you are, the less likely you will contract this disease to begin with.
+The more responsible you are, the less likely you will contract this disease, to begin with.

 What Happens If I Don’t Get My Chlamydia Treated?

 Chlamydia is not a disease you want to let go untreated.
 One condition a woman can contract is pelvic inflammatory disease, which can create permanent damage to the reproductive system.
 Women can suffer from extreme pain, develop ectopic pregnancy, or infertility.
-Also, Chlamydia can be passed on to a newborn baby if they are born [email protected]!nally.
+Also, Chlamydia can be passed on to a newborn baby if they are born vaginally.
 Babies born with Chlamydia can suffer from a vast array of complications.
-Untreated Chlamydia can be spread to others in a various amount of ways.
+Untreated Chlamydia can be spread to others in various amount of ways.

 RELATED ARTICLE: What You Should Know About Sexually Transmitted Infections (STIs)